Full API Integration

 `POST /secure/users/`

-The partner should store both `approvalId` and `cardId`, as these values are required for later card management and card data retrieval.
+After the additional limits are created successfully, Sparados returns `201 Created` with the created limit details.
+The partner should store the returned `cardId`, as this value is required for later card management and card data retrieval.

 **<span style="color: #000000;">